Augmenta-tech/Augmenta-chataigne-module/README.md

 ```
 git clone https://github.com/Theoriz/Augmenta-chataigne-module
 ```

 in the following directory

 - Mac OSX : /Users/Username/Documents/Chataigne/modules
 - Windows : C:\Users\Username\Documents\Chataigne\modules
 - Linux   : /home/Username/Chataigne/modules

+or

+Click on code, then "Download ZIP", and unzip it into an "Augmenta" folder in the modules directory

 Then restart [Chataigne][]